 Release date: 02.2001 | 2 weights | Customer: T26 |Price: $69

-It is true that the letter has been in circulation for nearly 10 years, it will really amaze its users in a new, embellished form.
-Finally, this extremely utile text letter can really show its true colors.
+The letter has indeed been in circulation for nearly 10 years, it will amaze its users in a new, embellished form.
+Finally, this extremely utile text letter can show its true colors.
 Several functions have been added to its users making it even easier to use.
-Among other things, the total support of the Latin-based languages (Western-, Central-, Eastern European, Baltic and Turkish) is included.
+Among other things, the total support of the Latin-based languages (Western-, Central-, Eastern European, Baltic, and Turkish) is included.
 The basic form has been completed with small caps, however, we don’t have to give up on old-style numbers either.
 The beautifully drawn ornamental initials are also captivating.

 on Creative Market